nbip/IWAE/README.md

 | 5 | -87.65 | -87.63 |
 | 50 | -86.71 | -87.10 |

+### Tasks
+`main.py`: original experiment with 1 stochastic layer.
+`task01.py`: 1 stochastic layer, but with validation set and early stopping.
+We use the validation set to monitor performance via tensorboard, and to store the optimal set of weights.
+`task02.py`: 1 stochastic layer and static binarization.
+`task03.py`: 1 stochastic layer, static binarization and validation set for tensorboard and early stopping.
+`task04.py`: Monitor how reconstructions and sampels from the prior changes during training.
+`task05.py`: Use the Double Reparameterized Gradient Estimator, [DReG](https://arxiv.org/pdf/1810.04152.pdf), to the original experiment.
+`task06.py`: Two stochastic layers.
+`task07.py`: Use a 2D latent space to investigate both true and variational posteriors.
+We can use *self-normalized importance sampling* to estimate posterior means and *sampling importance resampling* to draw samples from the true posterior.

 ### Comparisons
 A number of other repositories have reproduced these results, see for example